dd9jn/rfc4880bis/rfc4880bis.md

 As with binary signatures on text documents, a cleartext signature is calculated on the text using canonical \<CR>\<LF> line endings.
-The line ending (i.e., the \<CR>\<LF>) before the '-----BEGIN PGP SIGNATURE-----' line that terminates the signed text is not considered part of the signed text.
+The line ending (i.e., the \<CR>\<LF>) before the `-----BEGIN PGP SIGNATURE-----` line that terminates the signed text is not considered part of the signed text.

 When reversing dash-escaping, an implementation MUST strip the string